MultiSafepay/docs/content/payments/about-payments/activating-payment-methods.md

 hide_menu: 'true'
 url: '/payments/activating-payment-methods/'
 ---
-This page sets out how to activate payment methods.
+Most payment methods follow one of two activation flows: activate in your dashboard, **or** apply to MultiSafepay.
+Methods with specific requirements follow their own flow.

-**Note:** If using a [ready-made integration](/integrations/ready-made/), first check that the payment method is supported.
+If you use a [ready-made integration](/integrations/ready-made/), first check that the payment method is supported.
 Once the method is activated, also enable it in your [backend](/glossaries/multisafepay-glossary/#backend).

 ## Activate in your dashboard